billHR9646Event Monday, July 13, 2026Analyzed

 ⚡ Government Convergence

-Over the last 90 days, 35 separate government actions have converged on Critical Minerals / Mining.
-What that means: legislation and executive action are building the policy and funding tailwind behind it, and insiders and private capital are positioning ahead of the spend.
-When independent channels move together like this — 29 patents, 2 bills, 1 executive actions, 1 SEC filings, 1 insider buys and 1 advancing legislation — it's the clearest early tell that Washington is committing to critical minerals / mining, the kind of build-up that reshapes the sector well before it's obvious in the headlines.
+Over the last 90 days, 109 separate government actions have converged on Critical Minerals / Mining.
+What that means: federal dollars are already moving — agencies are soliciting bids and awarding contracts, not just talking, and legislation and executive action are building the policy and funding tailwind behind it.
+When independent channels move together like this — 37 procurement notices, 36 patents, 10 bills, 7 federal contracts, 6 executive actions, 6 SEC filings, 4 insider buys and 3 advancing legislation — it's the clearest early tell that Washington is committing to critical minerals / mining, the kind of build-up that reshapes the sector well before it's obvious in the headlines.

 Converging government actions